-Since October 2010, the GST rate is 15% applied to all good and services.
-Some rare services are exempt of GST and duty-free will offer items tax-free when landing in New Zealand from an international flight.
+The GST rate is 15% which is applied to all goods and services.
+Some rare services are exempt from GST and duty-free will offer items tax-free when landing in New Zealand from an international flight.
 More information on those two topics can be found below.

-Because GST is a tax on all goods and services, it will be applied toalmost everything you purchase in New Zealand.
-That includes food, medication, equipment, going to the hairdressers, the doctors, even the activities you are likely to do as a traveller in New Zealand.
+Because GST is a tax on all goods and services, it will be applied to almost everything you purchase in New Zealand.
+That includes food, medication, equipment, going to the hairdressers, the doctors and even the activities you are likely to do as a traveller in New Zealand.

 - Bank services, including interest